tomcritchlow/book/_chapters/introduction.md

 tags: strategy
 ---

-In 2015 the New York Times tweeted out a pea-based recipe for Guacamole and all hell broke loose.
-Before the week was out, the Texas GOP was saying "The @nytimes declared war on Texas when they suggested adding green peas to guacamole." and even Barak Obama was “Respect the NYT but not buying peas in guac."

-What would later become known as "peagate" was a classic mid 2010s classic social media firestorm.

-And maybe it was a little, tiny bit my fault?

-Rewind the clock to one year before - it's 2014, the New York Times had a guacamole problem and they'd hired me to help.
-I was sat in a large meeting room, walls covered in post-its and page designs printed on the wall, presenting to the NYT Cooking team.
-I was there to help with their SEO problems.

-On the other side of the table sat Sam Sifton, a charismatic beaming enthusiastic figure and also a long-time editor of 20+ years at the New York Times.
-Sam didn't know much about SEO b but was willing to engage.
-I was trying to explain the guacamole problem in plain language:
+The New York Times had a guacamole problem and they'd hired me to help.
+No, this wasn't about peagate - when the times tweeted a pea-based guacamole recipe and pissed off the GOP and Barak Obama.
+No, this wasn't about avocado politics, the looming reckoning of climate & labor emergencies that will re-shape our national conversation about labor and climate change.

+Those issues would all come later.
+This was a more mundane issue: SEO (search engine optimization).

+But it still felt high stakes to me - I was sat in the New York Times building, an imposing tower that defines an entire region of Manhattan - and it was only my second client since quitting my job and becoming an independent consultant.

+Six months earlier the New York Times had assembled a new team to build new digital products.
+Headed up by Sam Sifton, editor at the NYT for 20+ years.

+I was sat facing Sam Sifton, in a room covered by brightly colored post-it notes and printed mockups of website designs.
+This would be a familiar scene for any startup or technology company but felt rebellious or less typical for an imposing old institution like the New York Times.

+I tried to explain the guacamole problem in plan language:

-> "The problem is that you have 26 guacamole recipes - and they all say "guacamole recipe" on them.
-When someone searches in Google for "guacamole recipe" which one should they land on?
-Which one is best?
+> "The problem is that you have 26 recipes - and they all say "guacamole recipe" on them.
+When someone searches in Google, which one should they land on?
+Which one is the best guacamole recipe?
 And how do we differentiate the other 25?"

-This project was my second freelance consulting project since I quit my job and I was feeling incredibly fortunate and frustrated at the same time.
-On the one hand I was sat inside a magnificent building (you know what Times Square is named after right?), working for an amazing brand - the kind of brand you aspire towards working with, and it was only my second freelance client!

-On the other hand - the work was firmly SEO work, and I was viewed as the "SEO consultant" in the room.
-Yes, the kind of work I knew very well but not the kind of work that I had dreams and aspirations towards.
-And yet, even though this was on the surface a kind of work that I wasn't that excited about it still provided opportunity for the client to contain a surprising amount of detail.

-One of the hard things about consulting is that "simple" recommendations rarely prove to be simple.
-This NYT project was no different - I was feeling pretty good after managing to explain the problem with their taxonomy and tagging structure in a way that Sam Sifton would understand.
-But it turns out that diagnosing the problem was simply the first step in a long, complicated journey.

-As the meeting was wrapping up Ben French, then Executive Director, New Products, pulled me aside and confided that while he agreed that the guacamole problem was a real problem - the NYT Cooking team had just spent a ton of time and cost on re-tagging every single recipe.
-Going through that process again felt insurmountable both from a cost perspective, but also an internal political perspective - it would make them look stupid to have to go back and ask for more money to re-do work they'd just done.

-We'd have to find another way.

-This is the part of any client engagement that gets me excited - where you realize that there's a real texture to a client's problems.
-There's no simple "re-tagging" project - it's a mixture of internal politics, creative ideation and maneuvering to help the client find a version of the project that will be effective AND get buy-in internally to be able to be implemented.
+As I write this almost 9 years later I still remember where I was sitting, where Sam was sitting and how the meeting played out.
+In particular I remember feeling a mixture of

 ## 6 Years Later...